Cinema of Nepal

 Nepali Cinema, also referred to as "Nepali Chalachitra" (नेपाली चलचित्र) is the filmmaking industry in Nepal.
-This includes films in various languages of Nepal, most notably in Nepali language but also in Newari, Maithili, Tamang, Bhojpuri and Tharu among others.
+This includes films in various languages of Nepal, most notably in the Nepali language but also in Newari, Maithili, Tamang, Bhojpuri and Tharu among others.
 The term Cinemandu is also used, as a portmanteau for films produced in the Nepali language while the Nepalese films produced from Kathmandu and Janakpur in the Maithili language is known as Mithilawood.
 Both of these film industries are the largest viewing cinema of Nepal and are collectively known as Nepali Cinema.

 History

 The making of Nepalese films is said to have begun with D.B.
 Pariyar's Satya Harishchandra, which was the first Nepali-language movie to be shot.
 It was produced in Kolkata, India, and released on 14 September 1951.
 Aama (mother) was the first film produced in Nepal and was released on 7 October 1964.
 It was produced by the Information Department of His Majesty's Government of Nepal (now Government of Nepal (GoN)).

 The first film to be produced under a private banner was Maitighar, which was released at the end of 1966.

 The Nepal government established the Royal Nepal Film Corporation in 1971.
 Mann Ko Bandh was the first film produced by the corporation.

 Paral Ko Aago was produced by Cinema in 1978.
 The music director Shanti Thatal became the first female music director in Nepali movies.